LuxembourgTechSchool/luxembourgtechschool.github.io/collections/_projects/creative-coding-for-all.md

 ## A Revolutionary Tech Education Initiative

-**Creative Coding for ALL (CC4ALL for short)** is a program that was launched in collaboration with [Croix Rouge Luxembourg](https://www.croix-rouge.lu) in 2020.
+**Creative Coding for ALL (CC4ALL for short)** is a program that was launched in collaboration with [Croix Rouge Luxembourg](https://www.croix-rouge.lu) in 2020 and is today fully supported by the [André Losch Fondation](https://www.loschfondation.lu).
 The program's main goal is to make education accessible and enjoyable for everyone.
 We believe that with an inclusive, supportive, and well-equipped learning environment, everyone can learn, grow, and excel.
 This program is more than just about tech education.
 It is a movement to empower learners from all backgrounds and abilities in an increasingly digital world.

 <div class="columns">
     <div class="column">